tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 ### Patients with inflammatory arthritis have lower levels of CD8 T<sub>CM</sub> cells at baseline
 ### Patients with immune-related pneumonitis have distinctive distributions of T cell populations
 ## Discussion
- - PD-1 PD-L1 interaction promotes TE cell exhaustion, supports conversion of TE cells into suppressive TREG cells
+ - PD-1 PD-L1 interaction promotes TE cell exhaustion, supports conversion of TE cells into suppressive T<sub>reg</sub> cells
  - irAEs are frequent in patients treated with ICIs (~90% of patients treated with PD-1 blockade and/or CTLA-4 blockade), severe/life threatening (grades 3/4, respectively) irAEs in fewer but still many patients
  - at baseline, patients with arthritis had less cells with features of CD8 T<sub>CM</sub> cells, patients with pneumonitis had more CD4 T<sub>H2</sub> cells, patients with thyroiditis had more CD4 T<sub>H17</sub> cells, so **different populations of T cells are associated with different irAEs, and quantification/characterization of T cell populations before ICI treatment can serve as predictive biomarkers**
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series